AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 ### Interactivity

-A standalone legend with automatically added items is interactive by default.
-If legend items are added manually, you have to manually bind them to elements of the chart with the help of events.
+Legend items that are added automatically are by default bound to points or series of the chart or charts .
+If items are added manually, you have to manually bind them to elements of the chart with the help of events.
 For further information, take a look at samples in the [Item = Multiple Series](#item_=_multiple_series) and [Multiple Legends](#multiple_legends) sections and read the [Events](Events) article.

 ## Multiple Charts